Kokainym/WiFi_Boat/README.md

 # WiFi_Boat
-a model of a boat controlled using the phone and WiFi
+A model of a boat controlled using the phone and WiFi

+Based on on the controller Nodemcu (esp)